 Related products

-MEGA WINDMILL TRANSPORTER
+MEGA WINDMILL TRAILER

-The Nooteboom MEGA WINDMILL TRANSPORTER is a unique and universal transport concept, specially designed for the transport of tower sections and nacelles of large windmill installations up to around 3 Megawatt.
-The MEGA WINDMILL TRANSPORTER adds a new dimension to windmill transportation because of the size, load capacity and manoeuvrability and, more importantly, the reduced operating costs.
-The MEGA WINDMILL TRANSPORTER is by now used around the world and regarded as the ultimate logistic concept for large tower sections and nacelles.
+The Nooteboom MEGA WINDMILL TRAILER is a unique and universal transport concept, specially designed for the transport of tower sections and nacelles of large windmill installations up to around 3 Megawatt.
+The MEGA WINDMILL TRAILER adds a new dimension to windmill transportation because of the size, load capacity and manoeuvrability and, more importantly, the reduced operating costs.
+The MEGA WINDMILL TRAILER is by now used around the world and regarded as the ultimate logistic concept for large tower sections and nacelles.
 The Nooteboom MEGA WINDMILL TRANSPORTER MEGA Windmill Transporter consists of two hydraulically extendible lift-adapters that can be employed on various vehicle types.
 During transport the load is clamped between the lift adaptors so that a load floor is not needed.
 At the front the lift-adapter is usually coupled via a turntable to a 3-axle or 4-axle Nooteboom Jeepdolly.
 The rear lift adapter is usually coupled via a turntable to a 7-axle hydraulically-steered Nooteboom NLD self-steering dolly.

 Read moreSUPER WING CARRIER